 7.3.
 Failure to Register as a Sex Offender C.R.S.
 18-3-412.5

 In Colorado, sex offenders are required by law to register with the local law enforcement agency in each jurisdiction in which they reside.
-Failure to register as a sex offender is a crime.
+Failure follow sex offender registration laws is a crime.
 Felony sex offenders who fail to register as required or to keep law enforcement notified of their whereabouts commit a Colorado felony.
 Misdemeanor sex offenders who fail to do so commit a Colorado misdemeanor.

-If you have been arrested for a sex crime, contact us at Colorado Legal Defense Group.
-Our caring Colorado defense attorneys have many years of experience representing clients facing sentencing as a sex offender.
-We are among the best Colorado criminal defense attorneys to call.
+If you have been arrested for a sex crime, contact our Colorado criminal defense attorneys .
+We have many years of experience representing clients facing sentencing as a sex offender.
+We create attorney-client relationships throughout the state of Colorado, including Denver, Boulder, and more.
 Contact us today for a free consultation by phone or in-person or in our Denver law office.

 - C.R.S.
 18-1.3-903(4)